 "Sometimes I throw sound around the band like paint and other times I play and feel as if I was carving silence like a sculptor."

 The Philadelphia Music Project commissioned her premiere of Unexpected Light - a unique collaboration of improvised sound & light with world renowned lighting designer James F. Ingalls.
-She has recorded and produced 14 albums of her music dating from 1977 to the present.
+Recently JIB has participated in several international and “remote” events directed by bassist Mark Dresser and composer Sarah Weaver including a large ensemble performance at the United Nations that linked improvising musicians in Korea, China, New York, and San Diego.
+Bloom continues to find inspiration in creating exploratory music with improvising musicians from around the world.
+She has recorded and produced 15 albums of her music dating from 1977 to the present.
 In 1976 she founded her own record label & publishing company (Outline Music) and later recorded for ENJA, CBS, Arabesque and Artistshare Records.
 Bloom has been the subject of a number of media profiles; she has been featured on CBS TV's Sunday Morning, Talkin' Jazz on NBC-TV, TIME Magazine's Women: The Road Ahead special issue, in the publication Jazzwomen: Conversations w/ 21 Musicians, in the Library of Congress Women Who Dare calendar, in Life Magazine's "Living Jazz Legends," on NPR's Morning Edition, Jazzset, Live From the Kennedy Center w/ Dr. Billy Taylor, and in the documentary film Reed Royalty hosted by Branford Marsalis.
 She is a professor at the New School for Jazz & Contemporary Music in NYC, holds degrees from Yale University and Yale School of Music and studied saxophone with woodwind virtuoso Joseph Viola.
 Nat Hentoff has called Bloom an artist "beyond category."
 Bill Milkowski has called her "A true jazz original...a restlessly creative spirit, and a modern day role model for any aspiring musician who dares to follow his or her own vision."